Joop den Uyl: Political career

 In 1975, a rent readjustment grant was adopted "to assist households that were capable and desirous of living in better accommodations, but who were intimidated by the sudden increase in rent and the burden of moving costs."
-Various types of tenants were eligible, such as those leaving a slum dwelling for a higher rent unit ("slum clearance").
+Various types of tenants were eligible, such as those leaving a slum dwelling for a higher rent unit.
 From 1 January 1975, the elderly "who rely solely or almost exclusively on the AOW pension have been granted an additional reduction of NLG 18 per month on the premium for health insurance for the elderly."
 Also, with retroactive effect from 1 July 1975, "a new regulation for relocation and refurbishment costs applies to elderly people who want to move from a cheaper to a more expensive home."
 In 1975 the social assistance standard was again structurally increased for incomplete families.
 In 1974 and 1975, the social assistance standards structurally increased more than the net minimum wage.
 In 1975, national legislation was introduced for residential homes (previously, homes for the elderly had been a responsibility of local authorities).

 Taking into account the fact that the dilapidation of private (rental) homes can seriously impede the efficient implementation of urban renewal plans, a regulation was drawn up at the end of 1976 in connection with this "that provides for the granting of financial support to municipalities and approved institutions when they purchase homes from private individuals with the aim of providing the residents of such homes with a reasonable level of living enjoyment for a considerable period of time after a major improvement.
 For larger municipalities in particular, this aid measure can be an incentive to purchase homes from private owners."
 From 1976 onwards, "schemes have been in place under which grants have been provided for the adaptation of accommodation for the disabled."
 In 1976, a separate subsidy scheme was introduced for young single persons.
 In 1976, a law provided a cash benefit equal to the old-age benefit for disabled heads of families (including the unemployed and self-employed) and disabled single persons aged 17 and over, including those disabled since childhood.
 Previously, only employed persons for eligible for these benefits.
 The same law provided for rehabilitation benefits for homemakers.
 This law also provided for special transport, retraining and reimbursement of extra expenditures incurred as a result of handicaps "on the condition that these services are not provided by other social security legislation."